1EE7-WEB/.github/profile/README.md

 ## Projects

-We're currently brainstorming our project for the h4g hackathon.
-We'll start development after the
+We're currently developing our submission for h4g!

 We welcome collaboration and appreciate your interest in our work. if you see something you want to contribute to,